Akshaykumar05/GrowInCommunity/README.md

 # GrowInCommunity
-*This repo will contain all related content of GrowInCommunity.
+* This repo will contain all related content of GrowInCommunity.

+## Agenda
+* This community is for Learn, build and grow together